java-wanted/jupik/08-multithreading/MULTITHREADING.md

 - After the name and age are loaded, print "Name is NAME, age is AGE".
 Then stop printing points and terminate.

+The ExecutorService provides a way to return the result of execution of a job.
+There is an operation *submit*:

+- It could be passed with a Callable, an interface with the only operation *call* that returns a result and could throw Exception

+- It returns an instance of Future, an interface that provides an operation *get* to wait for the completion and then to retrieve the result.

+Solve the previous issue using the operation *submit*.